 Our emerging future

 To bring about a new future we must take the time to understand our human nature and learn to connect with the way we feel.
-In doing so I believe we’ll demonstrate to ourselves and each other, that there’s a more human way of organising.
-A shift to a more emergent way of being requires a bottom-up and top-down approach.
+As we do so, we’ll demonstrate to ourselves and each other, that there’s a more human, emergent way of relating and organising.

 In this blog, we’ve explored what’s needed from an individual perspective; greater self-awareness.
 In our subsequent blogs, we’ll explore how a shift in leadership style can support people to move out of survival and inspire them towards a new, more human future of work.